 The Writing Challenge: Each term students are engaged in a creative writing challenge.
 Different topics and stimulus materials are shared, explored and developed.
 As with the Reading Challenge, sharing this writing with peers is a key element.

 In Year 9 students look at language and literature from a modern viewpoint, drawing on earlier learning.
-Students will explore how writers have described their experiences, and how we make sense of these texts.
-Students will learn about conflicting interpretations and manipulations of texts.
-As in Years 7 and 8 students will work with a range of challenging texts including novels, plays, poems and non-fiction writing.
+Students will explore how writers have described their experiences of conflict and its aftermath, and how we make sense of events and look to the future.
+As they prepare for GCSE study, students will encounter a range of challenging texts including novels, plays, poems and non-fiction writing.

 We value discussion as a means to shape and articulate ideas, and students are given plenty of opportunities to talk and explore the themes covered in our chosen texts before they begin to put their ideas in writing.
-The poetry studied in particular allows for discussions of race, gender, history, and our place in the natural world; students benefit greatly from considering these themes and learning to think critically about them.
+The poetry and short stories we study allow for discussions of race, gender, history, and our place in the natural world; students benefit greatly from considering these themes and learning to think critically about them.

 Our curriculum has been organised so that students are taught new material gradually, and taught texts are interleaved with new material to aid retention of knowledge.
 Giving students the opportunity to revisit taught texts throughout the course means that by the end of year 11 they can make links between the different texts and writers they have studied: they are able to reflect on the ideas in different texts; to discuss and write about their own experiences.